Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - waiting to see your doctor

-Good ventilation and cleaning (filtration) the air in a room can help to reduce the risk of spreading a virus.
+Good ventilation and cleaning (filtration) the air in a room can help to lower the chance of spreading a virus.

 At home, you can open doors and windows to allow a good flow of air.
-You may also want to use an air purifier to reduce the risk of other people catching the virus.
+You may also want to use an air purifier to lower the chance of other people catching the virus.

 You can help stop the spread of respiratory viruses by: